 - 1. General college admission requirements. - a.
 Complete application for admission. - b.
-Successfully complete College Placement Test. - c.
-High School transcript or GED scores on file with admissions office. - d.
-Official transcript of any prior college credit on file with admissions office.
+Successfully complete College Placement Test. - High School transcript or GED scores on file with admissions office. - d.
+Official transcript of any prior college credit on file with admissions office. - 2.
+High School units: - a.
+Algebra and Biology strongly recommended. - 3.
+Acceptable reports of medical examinations by first day of Second Semester (Spring I). - 4.
+Satisfactory completion of required immunizations by first day of Second Semester (Spring I).